 - Student Org

-Do not use spaces, dashes, underscores, etc. in the name of the file and keep file name length to a minimum.
+Do not use spaces, dashes, underscores, etc. in the name of the file.

 Intellectual property (IP), in general terms, is anything useful and tangible that results from a person’s creative efforts, including artistic ingeniousness or inventiveness.
 Patents and copyrights are legal mechanisms to protect IP.
 If you have developed something new it may have value and be useful to others.